Carnivora: Postcranial region

+Sexual dimorphism

 Relationship with humans

 Carnivorans are arguably the group of mammals of most interest to humans.
 The dog is noteworthy for not only being the first species of carnivoran to be domesticated, but also the first species of any taxon.
-In the last 10,000 to 12,000 years humans have selectively bred dogs for a variety of different tasks and today there are well over 400 breeds.
-The cat is another domesticated carnivoran and it is today considered one of the most successful species on the planet, due to their close proximity to humans and the popularity of cats as pets.
+In the last 10,000 to 12,000 years, humans have selectively bred dogs for a variety of different tasks and today there are well over 400 breeds.
+The cat is another domesticated carnivoran.
 Many other species are popular, and they are often charismatic megafauna.
-Many civilizations have incorporated a species of carnivoran into their culture such as the lion, viewed as royalty.
+Many civilizations have incorporated a species of carnivoran into their culture: a prominent example is the lion, viewed as a symbol of power and royalty in many societies.
 Yet many species such as wolves and the big cats have been broadly hunted, resulting in extirpation in some areas.
 Habitat loss and human encroachment as well as climate change have been the primary cause of many species going into decline.
-Four species of carnivorans have gone extinct since the 1600s: Falkland Island Wolf (Dusicyon australis) in 1876; the Sea Mink (Neogale macrodon) in 1894; the Japanese Sea Lion (Zalophus japonicus) in 1951 and the Caribbean Monk Seal (Neomonachus tropicalis) in 1952.
+Four species of carnivorans have gone extinct since the 1600s: Falkland Island wolf (Dusicyon australis) in 1876; the sea mink (Neogale macrodon) in 1894; the Japanese sea lion (Zalophus japonicus) in 1951 and the Caribbean monk seal (Neomonachus tropicalis) in 1952.
 Some species such as the red fox (Vulpes vulpes) and stoat (Mustela erminea) have been introduced to Australasia and have caused many native species to become endangered or even extinct.